schuelermine/nixpkgs/nixos/doc/manual/development/option-declarations.section.md

 **Note**: You shouldn’t necessarily make package options for all of your modules.
 You can always overwrite a specific package throughout nixpkgs by using [nixpkgs overlays](https://nixos.org/manual/nixpkgs/stable/#chap-overlays).

 The default package is specified as a list of strings representing its attribute path in nixpkgs.
 Because of this, you need to pass nixpkgs itself as the first argument.
+You can omit the default path if the name of the option is also an attribute path in nixpkgs.

 The second argument is the name of the option, used in the description "The \<name\> package to use.".
+If you want to provide more information, you can set `extraDescription`.

-You can also pass an example value, either a literal string or a package's attribute path.
+You can also pass an `example` value in the final argument set, either a literal string or a package's attribute path.

-You can omit the default path if the name of the option is also attribute path in nixpkgs.

 ::: {#ex-options-declarations-util-mkPackageOption .title}
 Examples: